CGCBRR/devsecops-exam-starter/README.md

   redis:
     condition: service_healthy
 ```
-The API container waits for Redis to pass its `redis-cli ping` health check before starting.
-This avoids race conditions where the app boots before its database is ready — a common issue in naive `depends_on` usage (which only waits for the container to *start*, not to be *ready*).
+The API waits for Redis to pass its `redis-cli ping` health check before starting.
+This avoids race conditions where the app boots before its database is ready — a common issue with naive `depends_on` (which only waits for the container to *start*, not to be *ready*).

 ```yaml
 networks:
   - macky-net
 ```
-Both services attach to a custom bridge network (`macky-net`), which is what allows Docker's internal DNS to resolve `redis` as a hostname from inside the API container.
+Both services attach to a custom bridge network, which allows Docker's internal DNS to resolve `redis` as a hostname from inside the API container.

 **Both containers running and healthy:**